aroxburg/livelesson-git/README.md

-git switch -c <NAME>: creates a local branch and switches to the new branch git branch -a: list current branches git branch -d <NAME>: delete the branch locally git branch -D <NAME>: force delete the branch locally
+git switch -c <NAME>: creates a local branch and switches to the new branch git branch -a: list current branches git branch -d <NAME>: delete the branch locally git branch -D <NAME>: force delete the branch locally - use carefully!!